Scalingo/link/plugin/webhook/README.md

 }
 ```

-Requests include these authentication headers:
+Requests include these Link headers:

+- `X-Link-Webhook-Resource-ID`: the `resource_id` from the plugin config.
+Consumers can use it to derive the webhook key before reading the request body.
 - `X-Link-Webhook-Timestamp`: Unix timestamp in seconds.
 - `X-Link-Webhook-Signature`: hex-encoded HMAC-SHA256 of `"<timestamp>.<body>"`.